 The majority of Urbanized Areas are provided with storm sewer infrastructure that collects stormwater runoff as a fast and effective way to alleviate flooding issues caused by the increase of runoff associated with these communities' impervious footprint.
 Unfortunately, these systems also provide a quick route for pollution to reach downstream waterways.
 Simple devices or actions can be implemented to keep polluted stormwater from reaching downstream waters in this manner.

 Another practice that can aid in reducing the release of polluted stormwater is the implementation of Silviculture.
 Silviculture entails the reestablishment of forest areas in or around urbanized areas to help aid in the absorption of excess water and nutrients before being released into storm sewer systems.
 Many aspects of Silviculture work towards establishing a vegetative growth to a past or beneficial condition usually in way directed by the surrounding community.

 Various Pollution Prevention techniques have beenprovided as additional resources below, in an attempt to aid in the establishment of proper stormwater management within all communities of South Carolina.

 "Stormwater management is not soley the responsibility of engineers, developers, or regulators; its responsibility rests upon each and every individual who resides, labors, and interacts within the state of South Carolina.
 It is time to learn how to do your part in the effort to reestablish the pristine waterways that once flourished in South Carolina."

-When walking your pet, remember to pick up the waste and dispose of it properly.
-Flushing pet waste is the best disposal method.
+- When walking your pet, remember to pick up the waste and dispose of it properly.
+Wrap pet waste in a plastic bag and put it in the trashcan.
 Leaving pet waste on the ground increases public health risks by allowing harmful bacteria and nutrients to wash into the storm drain and eventually into local waterbodies.